timingmen/paperpilot-agent/README.md

 # PaperPilot Agent

-A polished, portfolio-ready **paper revision multi-agent** application for researchers.
+portfolio **paper revision multi-agent** application for researchers.

 ## What it does